kuzudb/kuzu-docs/blog/2024-01-llms-graphs-part-2/index.md

 standard RAG-U figure above with matrices.
 Tons of good future work is possible in this space from improving the accuracy and efficiency of the vector/matrix indices to the evaluation of RAG-U systems that use these vectors.

-## First Role of Knowledge Graphs in RAG-U: Explicitly Linking Chunks
+## First Envisioned Role of Knowledge Graphs in RAG-U: Explicitly Linking Chunks

 One limitation of standard RAG-U is that the chunks are treated as isolated pieces of text.
-To address this problem, several posts that I read ([1](https://medium.com/neo4j/implementing-advanced-retrieval-rag-strategies-with-neo4j-c968a002c513), [2](https://medium.com/neo4j/using-a-knowledge-graph-to-implement-a-devops-rag-application-b6ba24831b16)) envision linking these chunks to each other using a knowledge graph (or another form of graph).
-Compared to standard RAG-U, the design choice for "what additional data" is still document chunks but "how to fetch" is different and it is a mix of Vector Index and a Knowledge Graph stored in a GDBMS.
+To address this problem, several posts that I read ([1](https://medium.com/neo4j/implementing-advanced-retrieval-rag-strategies-with-neo4j-c968a002c513), [2](https://medium.com/neo4j/using-a-knowledge-graph-to-implement-a-devops-rag-application-b6ba24831b16)) envision linking these chunks to each other using a KG (or another form of graph).
+Compared to standard RAG-U, the design choice for "what additional data" is still document chunks but "how to fetch" is different and it is a mix of vector index + a KG stored in a GDBMS.
-This seems to be a relatively under-explored approach and I will comment on this.
 The preprocessing over standard RAG-U (see the preprocessing figure above) would be enhanced with an additional step as follows:

 <div class="img-center">
 <img src={KGEnhancedRAGPreprocessing} width="600"/>
 </div>

-That is, using some entity extraction mechanism, the chunks would be connected to the entities that they mention and are explicitly linked to the KG.
-You can think of this linking done as the adding new edges to the KG that relate entities to some chunkIDs that identify the chunks in the vector index.
+That is, using some entity extraction mechanism, the chunks would be linked to the entities that they mention in the KG (assuming the KG contains these entities as nodes).
+You can think of this linking as the adding new edges to the KG that relate entities to some chunkIDs that identify the chunks in the vector index.
-Then, the RAG system looks as follows:
+After the preprocessing step, the standard RAG-U system would be enhanced as follows:

 <div class="img-center">
 <img src={KGEnhancedRAGOverview} width="600"/>
 </div>

-Similar to the previous system we have a vector index and additionally a KG, say stored in a GDBMS.
+Similar to standard RAG-U, we have a vector index and additionally a KG, say stored in a GDBMS.
+As before $Q_{NL}$ is embedded into a vector $v_Q$, whose k nearest neighbors
+$w_1, w_2, ..., w_k$ and their corresponding chunks $C_1, C_2, ..., C_k$
+are found in the vector index.
-Then upon finding the k-nearest chunks to $Q_{NL}$, we extract additional chunks based on some graph traversal heuristic.
-A simple heuristic is to traverse from the top-k chunks to all entities, say {$e_1$, $e_2$, ..., $e_m$}, they mention.
-Then optionally explore the neighborhood of these entities further to extract other entities, say {$e_1$, ..., $e_m$, $e_{m+1}$, ..., $e_n$}, where $e_{m+1}$ to $e_n$ are the new entitites extracted.
-Then further find other chunks that mention these entities.
+Then, the system extracts additional chunks based on some graph traversal heuristic.
+A simple heuristic is to traverse from the $C_1, C_2, ..., C_k$ to all entities, say {$e_1$, $e_2$, ..., $e_m$}, that are mentioned in $C_1, C_2, ..., C_k$.
+Then, we can optionally explore the neighborhood of these entities to extract other entities, say {$e_1$, ..., $e_m$, $e_{m+1}$, ..., $e_n$}, where $e_{m+1}$ to $e_n$
+are the new entitites extracted.
+Then, we further find other chunks that mention these entities.
 Now through another ranking, we can obtain another top-k chunks amongst this new set of chunks and put them into the prompt.

 This vision is interesting and several prior papers also hint at similar related use of